The next chapter in private cross-chain asset swaps

 Additionally, Blockswap’s PrivateSwap mode allows users to leverage the privacy afforded by the Loki blockchain.
 In this mode, funds are temporarily stored on the Loki blockchain before being swapped out again in chunks, effectively ensuring privacy of the participants is preserved — regardless of the properties of the origin and destination chains.
-We’re currently investigating the feasibility of this mode.
+The feasibility of this mode is currently being investigated.

 So, how will Blockswap actually work?
 Well, the system itself involves a few moving parts:

 - Front-end interface

 Let’s run through each component and break down how they contribute to Blockswap’s swapping system.